Electra Pelias

 ⠀⠀⠀⠀⡧⣴⠋⢀⣀⡴⣟⣁⣀⣀⡠⠴⠊⠁⠀

-The spaces we inhabit between love and resentment, closeness and distance, safety and fear are never fixed: they are constantly shifting.
+The spaces we inhabit between love and resentment, closeness and distance, safety and fear are never fixed.
 What is soft is never just gentle, what is familiar is never entirely safe.
 Birthdays are scary.
 My work exists in these quiet moments where truths reveal themselves.

 I’m drawn to opposites not for their contrast, but for their permeability.
-Hard and soft, durable and delicate, joyful and painful—each relies on the other to exist.
-The combination of fabric, fiber, and clay allows me to explore this balance materially: how something can be both protective and vulnerable, both comforting and unsettling.
+Hard and soft, durable and delicate, joyful and painful; each relies on the other to exist.
+The combination of fabric, fiber, and clay allows me to explore this balance materially.

 Sewing, a practice passed down from my mother, grounds this work in care, repetition, and inheritance.
 The act of stitching becomes both repair and reimagining, a way to bind together fragments of memory and emotion.
 Similarly, I often incorporate found and secondhand materials for the traces of history they carry, using them as vessels to hold what might otherwise remain unseen.